thriveweb/deking-new/content/services/single-service.md

       DeKing provides a wide array of timber decking materials to build the deck or patio of your dreams.
 Each of our materials performs well in different situations.
 Your decision should depend on your application and your own unique style.
-Our most popular products are Merbau and/or Kwila.
+Our most popular products are Merbau (Intsia bijuga), sometimes known as Kwila.
 It offers a reeded underside with a very smooth top side and a great density rating to prevent termites

       Merbau performs well in many applications due to its density, toughness